-(i) San Albino Gold Stream (3%)
+(i) San Albino (3%)

-The Company holds a gold stream equivalent to a 3% Net Smelter Return ("NSR") on the original area of interest of the San Albino gold mine operated by Mako.
-The terms of the gold stream agreement provide the Company with the right to purchase 4% of all gold produced from the San Albino gold mine within a specified area of interest for a purchase price equal to 25% of the gold acquired using the London p.m. gold price as determined by the LBMA on the delivery date of each shipment.
+The Company holds a stream equivalent to a 3% Net Smelter Return ("NSR") on the original area of interest of the San Albino gold mine operated by Mako Mining Corp. ("Mako").
+The terms of the stream agreement provide the Company with the right to purchase 4% of all minerals produced from the San Albino gold mine within a specified area of interest for a purchase price equal to 25% of the value of the minerals acquired using the London p.m. gold price as determined by the LBMA on the delivery date of each shipment.
 Commercial production was achieved at the San Albino gold mine in July 2021.